-In December 2011 the Swedish Chemicals Agency invited Swedish stakeholders to a meeting with the aim to gather information.
+In December 2011 the dossier submitter invited Swedish stakeholders to a meeting with the aim to gather information.
 A questionnaire including the following issues was sent together with the invitation:

-• Function(s) of NP/NPE in the manufacturing of textiles

-- Content of NP/NPE in the textiles at delivery - Possibilities for control and to ensure a limit value in a restriction - Test methods to be used to ensure compliance - Expected business impact of a restriction depending on the limit value of NP/NPE - Alternatives in use or planned - The impact on production cost and quality of the textile
+- Function(s) of NP/NPE in the manufacturing of textiles - Content of NP/NPE in the textiles at delivery - Possibilities for control and to ensure a limit value in a restriction - Test methods to be used to ensure compliance - Expected business impact of a restriction depending on the limit value of NP/NPE - Alternatives in use or planned - The impact on production cost and quality of the textile

 The stakeholders represented textile importers, companies with experience from analyses of NP/NPE in textiles and waste water treatment plants (Stockholm Water).
+Among the members of the Textile Importers ́ Association in Sweden there are both SME and large companies.

-Information gathered from the meeting has been taken into account in section C, E and F in the dossier.
+Information gathered from the meeting has been taken into account in section C, E and F in the restriction report.